About this Series

 One of the most important things to know is that recycling must be clean in order to be properly recycled.
-Be sure to wipe out containers, and when in doubt, put materials in the landfill bins.
-Yes - we know it hurts.
+Be sure to wipe out containers, and put materials in the landfill bins when in doubt.
+Yes — we know it hurts.
 But if a recycling bin is contaminated with unclean or non-recyclable materials, the entire bin could be thrown away.
 Worse, contaminating just one recycling bin has a big impact.
 All campus recycling (from residential and academic buildings) is picked up by the same recycling truck.
 If there is a truck full of clean recyclables but one building has contaminated bags, the entire truckload of recyclables could be thrown in the landfill.

 2. Plastics 1, 2, and 5 - Keep Recycling Alive

 Previously, Cornell and other locations across the county accepted many of the recycling #s found on containers.
 The new changes limit our capacity to recycle plastic with only #1, #2, or #5 on campus.
 Check your container before you recycle it.
-And don't be an wishful recycler.
-See the note above - contamination can ruin an entire bin, or truck!
-When in doubt, throw it out - only recycle materials that are allowed.
-You can still recycle
+And don't be a wishful recycler.
+See the note above — contamination can ruin an entire bin or truck!
+When in doubt, throw it out!
+Only recycle materials that are allowed.

 3. Keep it Clean, Wipe it Clean

-Recycleable materials must be clean - food residue will contaminate the system.
-Here's a tip for making sure you reduce waste when following this rule.
+Recyclable materials must be cleaned.
+Food residue will contaminate the system.
 Instead of using water to clean items, use a napkin or paper towel to wipe out containers with oil or food debris.
 Then, compost the napkin / paper towel!
 Bottom line: We must clean our recyclables before we recycle them.